exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![image-20211122155534291](user_guide.assets/image-20211122155534291.png)

-Under "advanced options", select "Generate from sample" and paste in the output body from your test run.
+Under "advanced options" select "Generate from sample" and paste in the output body from your test run.

 ![image-20211122155427767](user_guide.assets/image-20211122155427767.png)